ventus-ag/documentation/content/products/storage/volumes.md

 After these steps, the newly created Volume will be added to the *Volumes page* with the status *available*:
 ![](../../../assets/images/vol/5.png?classes=border,shadow)

+Also, Volume can be created from the Snapshot.
+To find instructions how to do this, please, see the article - [Snapshots](https://docs.ventuscloud.eu/products/storage/snapshots/).

 ## Attach Volume
 {{% notice note %}}